jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

 (1) A protected customary right is a right that—
   (a) has been exercised since 1840; and
   (b) continues to be exercised in a particular part of the common marine and coastal area in accordance with tikanga by the applicant group, whether it continues to be exercised in exactly the same or a similar way, or evolves over time; and
-  (c) is not extinguished as a matter of law.
+  (c) has not been extinguished as a matter of law.
 (2) A protected customary right does not include an activity— (a) that is regulated under the Fisheries Act 1996; or (b) that is a commercial aquaculture activity (within the meaning of section 4 of the Maori Commercial Aquaculture Claims Settlement Act 2004); or